EasyTier/easytier.github.io/en/guide/network/install-as-a-systemd-service.md

 systemctl stop easytier.service
 ```

-Please note that using the `systemctl` command instead of the `service` command is the more modern approach, and it is recommended to use it on systems that support systemd.
+Please note that using the `systemctl` command instead of the `service` command is a more modern approach and is recommended on systems that support systemd.